Analysis of Cracked replacement cylinder liner for an engine used to compress natural gas

 A client had manufactured 18-inch replacement cylinder liner for an engine used to compress natural gas.
-During the installation the liner fractured and fell into the engine block, causing damage.
+During the installation the liner cracked and subsequently fell into the engine block, causing damage.
 We were asked to perform a failure analysis on the cracked cylinder liner.